carrizo93/carrizo93.github.io/content/_index.md

 title: "Home"
 summary: "Welcome to Nathan Kong's music blog!"
 ---
 After listening to music (maybe a little too seriously) for 4 years, I've formed thoughts and opinions that I feel ready to share with the world.
 So, I created this blog to dump those thoughts and opinions somewhere.

-Aside from listening to music, I build keyboards, collect stickers, and love cooking.
+Aside from listening to music, I design keyboards, play collegiate e-sports, and love cooking.
 Learn more about me below!

 {{< button href="about" target="_self" >}} About me {{< /button >}}